anaezquerro/incpar/README.md

 ## Usage

 In order to reproduce our experiments, follow the installation and deployment steps of [SuPar](https://github.com/yzhangcs/parser), [vector-quantize-pytorch](https://github.com/lucidrains/vector-quantize-pytorch) and [CoDeLin](https://github.com/Polifack/codelin) repositories.
 Supported functionalities are **training**, **evaluation** and **prediction** from CoNLL-U or PTB-bracketed files.
 We highly suggest to run our parsers using terminal commands in order to train and generate prediction files.
-In the future we'll make available [SuPar methods](https://github.com/yzhangcs/parser#usage) to easily test our parsers' performance from Python terminal.
+In the future :raised_hands: we'll make available [SuPar methods](https://github.com/yzhangcs/parser#usage) to easily test our parsers' performance from Python terminal.

 ### Training